Living the Dream, Reality Version

-Reality #1: Living the dream requires being wide awake for your real life.
+Reality #1: Living the dream requires being wide awake.

-I don’t mean that in an obnoxious “woke” sense, but I do firmly believe that life happens in the present moment and the words we use shape our reality.
+I don’t mean that in an obnoxious “woke” sense [insert eyeroll here], but I do firmly believe that life happens in the present moment and the words we use shape our reality.
 In my case, the universe is ALWAYS listening.
-Too well at times.
-As a result of previous lessons learned, I’ve been crystal clear with it about the fact that living in Italy is not a fairytale that I want to wake up from.
-It’s my real, day-to-day existence, and I moved here for good, not an extended vacation.
-My world isn’t some lofty aspiration or wild and vain fancy.
-It’s my life, and I intend to live it fully conscious and in color, more outside the lines than in.
+Too well, a lot of the time.
+As a result of previous lessons learned, I’ve been crystal clear with it about the fact that I moved here for good and living in Italy is my real, day-to-day existence, not a fairytale I want to wake up from or an extended vacation.
+I have lofty aspirations to be sure, but my world isn’t some wild and vain fancy.
+It’s my life, and I intend to live it fully conscious and in color, albeit more outside the lines than in.